williamgrosset/chapter/README.md

   + Add support for all commits not on remote
 + Execute audit program on a `hook` when `git push` is executed
 + Add a config file for supporting rules (default includes all rules)
++ Option to ignore and push regardless of errors
 + Add terminal UI for progress and success/errors
 + Setup test suite
 + Update `README.md`: ToC, project name, overview, and add logo